FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **User interface mockups:**
 ![save info](/docs/saveinfo.png)

-7. **As a attendee, I want to navigate the homepage, so that I can choose which functionality to access.**
+7. **As an attendee, I want to navigate the homepage, so that I can choose which functionality to access.**
 **Value:**  Must-Have
 **Effort:**  M
 **Acceptance Tests:**